 I am a parent who already sees certain strengths and talents emerging in each of my daughters.
 I would never want them to feel frazzled, less-than, or not good enough.
 I would never want them to waste their time striving and trying to be someone that they were not meant to be.
 It would break my heart to see them trying to squeeze into a mold that doesn’t belong to them, forsaking the beautiful one that bears their name alone.

 That’s us.
 The Father’s children.

-Next weekend, I am going to leave the cookies at home, and show up with the few things I can make well and appreciate the gifts and talents that I see in the others around me.
+Next weekend, I am going to leave my made-with-love-not-talent cookies at home, and show up with the few things I can make well instead and appreciate the gifts and talents that I see in the others around me.

 When we stop trying to be everything for everyone, we can actually be who we are meant to be.
 I’m guessing that if we’re honest, the one person we’re really trying to constantly “show up” is actually ourselves.
+I’m guessing if I have extremely high expectations of myself, you might have some for yourself, too.
 Time to give yourself a break.
 Take a moment to realize who you are, what you love, and how beautiful your personal giftings are.
 Take the same awe that you would give to others and give it to yourself.
+What you can do right now in this season is enough.
 You are enough.
-What you can do right now in this season is enough.
+You’re just right.
 Know that today, and carry that truth into tomorrow.